2025 News

 Dr. Simon explains that InventionLIT™ takes storytelling to the next level, transforming books into launchpads for problem-solving and innovation.
 For instance, she shares that children might read a whimsical story like Cloudy with a Chance of Meatballs and be prompted to invent solutions for living in a world of oversized, falling food.
 By encouraging open-ended, student-driven exploration, Dr. Simon emphasizes that this approach helps children see themselves as changemakers, capable of solving problems in their homes, schools, and communities.

-Dr. Simon is not only addressing the lack of diversity in STEM but also actively dismantling stereotypes through her advocacy and educational efforts.
-With only 12.8% of patent holders being women, she remains steadfast in her mission to show that invention is for everyone.
-By reshaping STEM education and inspiring young girls to see themselves as inventors, Dr. Simon’s impact transcends her personal accolades and innovations.
-Her dedication to inclusivity, creativity, and mentorship ensures that the next generation is not only equipped to dream big but also empowered to turn those dreams into reality.
+Dr. Simon is challenging outdated perceptions of who can be an inventor through her advocacy and educational efforts.
+With only a small percentage of patent holders being women, she remains committed to showing that invention is a path open to all.
+By reshaping STEM education and encouraging young minds to explore their creativity, Dr. Simon’s impact goes far beyond her personal accomplishments.
+Her focus on innovation, mentorship, and hands-on learning helps ensure the next generation is equipped to dream big—and turn those dreams into reality.